 Her research and teaching focus on international relations and foreign policy, with a particular specialization in international security, including foreign policy decision-making, interstate communication and crisis bargaining, intelligence, and US foreign policy in the Middle East.

 Professor Yarhi-Milo book (Princeton University Press, 2014) titled, “Knowing The Adversary: Leaders, Intelligence Organizations, and Assessments of Intentions in International Relations,” received the 2016 Furnnis Award for best book in the field of international security.
 Also, it is Co-Winner of the 2016 DPLST Book Prize, Diplomatic Studies Section of the International Studies Association.
 This book explores how and why civilian leaders and intelligence organizations select and interpret an adversary’s signals of intentions differently.
 Her new book, titled "Who Fights for Reputation?
 The Psychology of Leaders in International Conflict" is forthcoming with Princeton University Press (2018).
-Professor Yarhi-Milo’s articles have been published or are forthcoming in International Studies Quarterly, International Security (forthcoming), and Security Studies (forthcoming).
+Professor Yarhi-Milo’s articles have been published or are forthcoming in International Studies Quarterly, International Organization, International Security (forthcoming), and Security Studies (forthcoming).

 Before joining the faculty at Princeton University she was a post-doc fellow at the Harvard University’s Belfer Center for Science and International Affairs and a pre-doc fellow at the Olin Institute for Strategic Studies at Harvard University.
 Yarhi-Milo has worked at the Mission of Israel to the United Nations, as well as served in the Israeli Defense Forces, Intelligence Branch.
 Her dissertation received the Kenneth Waltz Awards for the best dissertation in the field of International Security and Arms Control in 2010.
 She also has received awards for the study of Political Science from the Smith Richardson Foundation, the Arthur Ross Foundation, and the Abram Morris Foundation.